Conversion Rate Optimisation UK: Why Your Website Gets Visitors But No Enquiries

 Request Free Audit →Conversion improvements from technical fixes, including load speed, mobile usability, and broken form resolution, show measurable impact within two to four weeks, which is typically enough time to gather statistically significant comparison data against the pre-fix baseline.

 A/B test results require longer.
-A valid A/B test needs a minimum of 100 conversions per variant to reach statistical significance, according to VWO's sample size calculator methodology.
+A valid A/B test needs a minimum of 100 conversions per variant to reach statistical significance.
 For a UK service business receiving 500 monthly visitors with a 2% conversion rate, that is 10 conversions per month per variant.
 A valid test result requires at least 10 weeks of clean data collection.
 Rushing this produces false positives that lead to the wrong decisions.

 Consider a UK professional services business receiving 1,200 monthly organic visitors and converting at 1.1%.
 After above-the-fold headline changes, visible trust signals near the CTA, and improving mobile load speed from 4.8 seconds to under 2 seconds, the conversion rate can reach close to 3% within 60 days.
 On identical traffic, that is the difference between roughly 13 and 34 monthly enquiries, with no change to the advertising budget.